-Various studies have shown different results: For example, one recent large multi-center study evaluating the effects of depression and antidepressant use on non-IVF treatment outcomes found different results for men and women.
+More formal stories of the relationship between infertility and mental health have yielded a variety of findings.
+For example, one large multi-center study evaluating the effects of depression and antidepressant use on non-IVF treatment outcomes found different results for men and women.
 Male partners with current active major depression were less likely to achieve conception; women with active major depression not using an antidepressant had a different outcome – there was a slightly increased likelihood of pregnancy.
 Also, the use of antidepressants by the mother was associated with an increased risk of miscarriage in the first trimester, particularly when the antidepressant was NOT an SSRI.
 The researchers noted that further studies are needed to confirm this finding.

-Peter Schlegel, MD, President-elect of the American Society of Reproductive Medicine (ASRM), notes that although it was not directly evaluated here,
+Peter Schlegel, MD, Past President of the American Society for Reproductive Medicine (ASRM), notes that although it was not directly evaluated here,

 “male use of SSRI antidepressants has been previously linked to impaired sperm quality, without necessarily affecting standard semen parameters.”